DomtronVox/NodeJSIRCBot/README.md

 * 'connected' - Emitted when connected to a server.
 Passes one argument: the name of the server.
 * 'joined' - Emitted when an irc server is joined.
 Passes two arguments: the server name and the channel name.
 * 'message' - Emitted when a message is received from a channel.
-Passes one argument: a dictionary with information about the massage.
+Passes one argument: a dictionary with information about the message.
     * See sub-section 'Message Object'

 To handle events the plugin needs to add listeners to the bot object.